Estonia–Greece relations

 The Hellenic Republic recognised the Republic of Estonia on May 19, 1922.
 Greece never recognised the Soviet annexation of Estonia.
 Both countries re-established diplomatic relations on October 2, 1991.
 In April 1997, Estonia has established an embassy in Athens.
 The Greek embassy in Tallinn opened in January 2005.
-Estonia has also 3 honorary consulates in Patras, Piraeus and Thessaloniki.
-Both countries are full members of NATO and the European Union.
+Both countries are full members of the Council of Europe, the European Union and NATO.